senekor/rust-workshop/final_project/src/cli/additional_features.md

 It seems reasonable to keep the `content` as a positional argument, as it is the most important part of a paekli.
 However, you can turn that into a flag as well if you like.

-You could also name the recipient flag `to`, which would enable a usage very close to natural english:
+You could also name the recipient flag `to`, which would enable a usage very close to natural English:

 ```sh
 paekli-cli send "cheddar cheese" --to Elizabeth